 \section{Introduction}

-The proliferation of different IoT devices, including smart appliances, cell phones, smartphones, connected cars and vehicles, have experienced significant growth in recent years.
-Image, audio, and text are just a few of the different forms of data that such devices acquire and store.
+\IEEEPARstart{T}{he} proliferation of diverse consumer electronics, including IoT devices, home appliances, smartphones, connected autonomous vehicles (CAVs), drones, Virtual Reality (VR), and Augmented Reality (AR) devices, has witnessed substantial growth in recent years.
+These devices capture and store various forms of data such as images, audio, and text.Image, audio, and text are just a few of the different forms of data that such devices acquire and store.
 Every day brings a slight increase in the number of IoT-related applications, their users, and the amount of data they produce.
 This phenomenon is pioneering the scope of data-driven decision-making.
 Due to the heterogeneous nature of these collected data, training machine learning models comes with the following challenges: \textit{widely distributed}: data points are stored in a large number of clients, which can be significantly higher than the average number of training samples retained on a given client; \textit{non-IID Data}: each client's data may not accurately represent the entire distribution \cite{mcmahan2017communication} of a dataset; \textit{unbalanced Data}: clients may hold different magnitudes of data points; \textit{communication constraints}: Mobile or IoT devices frequently may experience poor, expensive, or no internet connectivity; \textit{communication cost}: data collection from edge devices is significantly high.
 Moreover, transferring the data to the central server for training requires additional network bandwidth.